Budibase/website/content/business-apps/templates/open-source-ticketing-system/index.md

 ### View ticket reports and analytics

-View how many tickets there are at different stages, as well as which users have answered the most tickets.
+View how many tickets there are at different stages, as well as which users have answered the most support tickets and service requests.

 ### Knowledgebase

-Write answers to popular questions, and present them to coworkers in a knowledge base so they can self-serve and potentially solve their own issue without alerting IT.
+Write answers to popular questions, and present them to coworkers in a knowledge base so they can self-serve and potentially resolve tickets on their own without alerting IT.

 ## For coworkers